Shiva-1160/Networking_Home_Lab/GNS3_Basic_Networking_Lab/README.md

 ## Tools Used
 - GNS3
-- Linux Networking Tools (`ip`, `ovs-*`)
+- Linux Networking Tools
 - Wireshark

 ---

 ## Outcome
-Successfully built and tested a virtual network, gaining practical understanding of switching, routing, and the difference between logical port blocking and interface shutdown.
+Successfully built and tested a virtual network, gaining practical understanding of switching, routing and the difference between logical port blocking and interface shutdown.